Spiritual Tour of Ireland 9/24 – 10/3, 2026

 https://www.wetravel.com/users/thin-places-tours

 Did you know that Ireland – a small island country floating in the North Atlantic – is about the size of Indiana or Maine.
-Ireland has the remains of over 200 ancient stone circles.
-Each was built with astonishing precision, and many aligned with key seasonal solar and lunar events.
-They were constructed between five and seven thousand years ago.
-Through centuries of invasions, occupations, famine, oppression, and prosperous development, those old stones still stand in silent testimony that Ireland’s thin places still resonate.
+Ireland has the remains of over 300 ancient stone circles, with one third of them being on Ireland’s southern edge – in County Cork alone..
+These stone circles were sites of ritual, of gathering, of burial, and often acted as a calendar charting the seasons.
+For thousands of years, layer after layer of spiritual rituals were performed in these places.
+Through centuries of invasions, occupations, famine, oppression, and prosperous development, those old stones still stand in silent testimony that Ireland’s thin places still resonate, and the Irish people (and their invaders who eventually became Irish) leave them alone for the most part – recognizing their significance.

 The stones aren’t the only ancient landmarks.
 There are over 100,000 passage tombs, royal sites, ancient trackways, stone alignments, castles, monastic settlements, sacred trees, hills, and lakes – each with its own story of Druids, saints, kings, and goddesses – all resting silently in the present world and an unseen world – another dimension.